| | Additional Application Information

 in German.
 Plan to be examined when your German language skills are

-- Cornell students admitted to the program will pay the Cornell Abroad
+at their highest level, but before the application deadline.
+Cornell students admitted to the program will pay the Cornell Abroad

 tuition (see above), which includes tuition, housing during the intensive